WebAssembly/component-model/design/mvp/WIT.md

 A WIT package is a collection of WIT [`interface`s][interfaces] and [`world`s][worlds] defined in files in the same directory that all use the file extension `wit`, for example `foo.wit`.
 Files are encoded as valid utf-8 bytes.
-Types can be imported between interfaces within a package and additionally from other packages through IDs.
+Types can be imported between interfaces within a package using unqualified names and additionally from other packages through namespace- and-package-qualified names.

 This document will go through the purpose of the syntactic constructs of a WIT document, a pseudo-formal [grammar specification][lexical-structure], and